 Summerville Real Estate

-In 2016, close to 2,000 homes sold in the Summerville, SC area that borders North Charleston and Ridgeville.
-None broke the $1,000,000 mark.
-The highest sold price was $950,000 for a home adjacent to the historical Middleton Place.
+In 2018, close to 3,000 homes sold in the Summerville, SC area that borders North Charleston and Ridgeville.
+The highest sold price was $980,000 for a home located in the Historic District of Summerville.
 The median sales price was just over $214,000.